 About My Teaching

 To pursue mastery of the violin is to develop supreme control over the many systems of the human body.
 In my teaching, we begin by addressing the musculoskeletal system, how to stand in the most correct way, how to hold the violin and the bow, how to move correctly in the most basic of forms.
 We then delve into a conscious conversation with the nervous system, learning about the various inputs of the visual, aural, tactile, proprioceptive, and chronoseptive senses, and how they lead to and correspond with the outgoing neurological transmissions that become commands executed by the muscles of the body.
-This naturally transitions to learning about the endocrine system, and how cortisol and adrenaline impact these transmissions to induce "stage-fright", and what we can do to mitigate those effects.
+This naturally transitions to learning about the endocrine system, and how cortisol and adrenaline impact these transmissions to induce "stage-fright" and trauma responses, and what we can do to mitigate those effects.
 All of this learning allows us to identify issues in our playing and can inform us of the root causes of those issues, so long as we have sufficient knowledge of violin playing technique to rely upon, which then enables us to pursue the most highly efficacious solutions to those problems through our practice.
 As long as a student is diligent and applies themself, they will be able to continue developing their violin playing, and with continued improvement come ever more opportunities to perform.

 I place high value on scales, etudes, solo Bach, and certain standard repertoire, while also keeping an ever expanding repertoire of music that I love to pass down to my students.
 Listening and watching are also equally important parts of the education, as are music history, historically informed performance practice, and music theory.